Newquay weekend away itinerary: 2 days in Cornwall’s tourist hub!

 These craggy stacks sit jutting out from the coastline; on a sunny day, when the water is a turquoise blue, you’ll feel like you’re in the Mediterranean.

-You used to be able to walk down to the beach, but the last time I visited the steps were closed, but Bedruthan Steps are certainly worth marvelling at from the top!
+You used to be able to walk down to the beach, but the last time I visited the steps were closed.
+However, Bedruthan Steps are most impressive from the top anyway!

 They’re a 12-minute drive from central Newquay, but I’d actually recommend taking the 56 bus, which directly connects Newquay centre with the steps.